augustsaintfreytag/stalker-hideout-icons-and-descriptions/README.md

 ## Features

-The mod establishes a consistent design language where all props intended and exclusively usable with hideouts have a *packaged in cardboard* look.
-The mod includes new atlas textures where all hideout props are grouped together by the mod that adds them.
-It also includes a DLTX patch that updates texture reference, icon position, and dimensions for all items.
-Most new textures use the same origin position as the original items, some have changed dimensions.
+This mod includes the following features:

+- Introduces hand-made icons for **149 hideout items**
+- All icons have a consistent "packaged in cardboard" look
+- Makes hideout items instantly distinguishable from gameplay items
+- Adds full support for *Sorting Plus* to all hideout items
+- Makes hideout items sort last (and group together) in trader and player inventories
+- Adds custom item descriptions for all hideout items
+- Adds special item descriptions for poster items that detail how the poster looks
+- Minor cost balancing to let all items have *some* value and let bulkier items be expensive
+- Gives you a little sense of unpacking when furnishing your new Zone apartment
+- All changes are made by new texture atlas files and DLTX patches (no file replacements)

-Each box has a printed version of the item it contains on its side.
-The goal was to make hideout items instantly distinguishable from regular gameplay items, especially as many have equivalents (e.g. backpacks, spare parts, magazines).
-All icons were painstakingly hand-made by me in Photoshop.
+The goal for this mod was to make hideout items instantly distinguishable from regular gameplay items, especially as many have equivalents (e.g. backpacks, spare parts, magazines).
+Now they have a consistent design language and they get sorted together so they are in their own visual group, away from other items.
+All icons were painstakingly hand-made by me in Photoshop, using the original mod's item textures that are now the printed pictures on the box.

 ## Previews